Upon Receiving Your Civil or Traffic Ticket (Complaint):

 Defensive Driving Program

-By attending a Defensive Driving class you will receive a dismissal for one "moving" violation.
+- By attending a Defensive Driving class you will receive a dismissal for one "moving" violation.
 However, not all violations are eligible for this program.
-Click HERE to review the Fine Payment and Sanction Schedule for eligibility and registration information.
+See the Fine Payment and Sanction Schedule PDF for eligibility and registration information.
 You are not eligible if you have attended a Defensive Driving Program in Arizona within the last 12 months.
 If you have been cited for more than one violation on your complaint, only one can be dismissed by attending the Defensive Driving Program.

 Plea of Responsible (Guilty)

-Pay the amount of the sanction/fine by phone (480) 350-8800, online, mail or in person on or before your Court date.
-Click HERE to review the Fine Payment and Sanction Schedule for eligibility and registration information.
+- Pay the amount of the sanction/fine by phone (480) 350-8800, online, mail or in person on or before your Court date.
+See the Fine Payment and Sanction Schedule PDF for eligibility and registration information.

 Plea of Not Responsible (Not Guilty)

 This plea means that you are denying that you committed the violation.
 If you received a complaint with more than one violation, you will need to enter a plea for each violation.
 You are not required to enter the same plea for all violations.
-To request a Hearing by mail CLICK HERE or
+See Request a Trial/Hearing by Mail PDF to request a hearing.

 Appear in Court on or before your assigned date to have your complaint set for a hearing.

-If you request a hearing, it will be scheduled approximately four weeks from the date your request was received.
-CLICK HERE for hearing information.
+- If you request a hearing, it will be scheduled approximately four weeks from the date your request was received.
+See the Civil Hearing Information PDF.

 If you fail to appear on your assigned Court date, or fail to comply with the Judicial Officer's sentencing requirements, a default judgment of responsible will be imposed.
 For civil traffic violations, the Court will notify the Motor Vehicle Department that you are in default.
 They will suspend your driver's license and/or your privilege to drive.
 If your driver's license or privilege to drive is suspended as the result of a default judgment, you will be required to pay the fine, a default fee, a time payment fee and additional fees to the Motor Vehicle Department in order to have your driver's license or privilege to drive reinstated.
 If you drive while your license or privilege to drive is suspended, you will be subject to criminal penalties and additional sanctions.